 Days 1-3: No deodorant and definitely no anti-persperant.
 Consider this your detox—getting rid of all the aluminum zirconium in your body.
 I used a drop of tea tree oil under each arm and that was all.
 It’s uncomfortable at first.
 After decades of wearing deodorant of some sort, it is a strange feeling!
 I was a little stinky, but it wasn’t anything I couldn’t handle.
 I went through my workouts as usual as well.

 Days 4-30: Okay, wow.
 I’m shocked, super happy, sweating less than I was using an anti-persperant and I smell delicious!
 I’ve even had several friends smell my armpits and they all agree.
 (Talk about great friends, who else would smell your armpit?!)
-I should also note that I currently reside in hot, sweaty Texas and participate in Bikram Yoga (105°, 60% humidity, 90 minutes)—and I am still swearing by this deodorant!
+I should also note that I currently reside in hot, sweaty Texas and participate boot camps and in Bikram Yoga (105°, 60% humidity, 90 minutes)—and I am still swearing by this deodorant!

 I truly highly recommend this homemade deodorant.
 In fact, I’ll never go back to commercial products.
 I consider myself quite the “sweater” and this stuff works great for me!
 Just remember, with a base of coconut oil, it’s going to melt in the heat and solidify in cooler temperatures.
 If it melts, just stir it a bit, then stick it in the fridge—it will be good as new!
 Check out all the tips and tricks!

 I should also note that I am no longer slurring my words!
 Hooray!